smakthe/kolom/README.md

 ## Keywords and Methods

-Kolom provides Bengali equivalents for common Ruby keywords and methods:
+কলম provides Bengali equivalents for common Ruby keywords and methods:

 ### Keywords